-Green Corps’ mission is to build life, work and leadership skills by employing and educating high school youth (ages 14 to 18) through the practice of sustainable agriculture, place-based learning and community engagement.
-Each year, Green Corps employs and educates an average of 70 to 75 teenagers that live within the city to work at one of six urban learning farms.
+Green Corps’ mission is to build life, work and leadership skills by employing and educating high school youth (ages 15 to 18) through the practice of sustainable agriculture, place-based learning and community engagement.
+Each year, Green Corps employs and educates dozens of teenagers that live within the city to work at one of our six urban learning farms.

-Once hired, Green Corps student employees spend the summer working 20 hours per week developing essential work and life skills (team building, work force development, public speaking, entrepreneurship), plant and agricultural science knowledge (restoring vacant urban properties and growing food) and community and environmental stewardship (service learning and neighborhood projects).
-Through Green Corps’ hands-on learning, these youth begin to see the relevance of their high school education to the real world.
+Once hired, Green Corps student employees spend the summer working 20 hours per week developing essential work and life skills, plant and agricultural science knowledge and community and environmental stewardship.This is accomplished through practicing public speaking, restoring vacant urban properties, growing food, service learning and many other activities.
+Through Green Corps’ hands-on learning, students begin to see the relevance of their high school education to the real world.